Emmanuel461/PML_2023_2024/Final_work/README.md

 - Pooling Layer: MaxPooling with a kernel size of 2.
 - Fully Connected Layers: Three hidden layers with 32 units each followed by batch normalization and ReLU activation.
 - Dropout: Applied with a probability of 0.01.
-- Output Layer: Single neuron for regression output.
+- Output Layer: Single neuron for regression output (SAR values predicted).

 **Hyperparameters**:
 - Apprenticeship Rate: 0.1